AG1 Review: Does it live up to the hype?

 Nested Naturals Super Greens ($29.99 for 30 servings) is a certified organic greens powder with 30 total ingredients.
 This product is free from gluten, dairy, nuts, soy, and GMOs.

 Its blends are focused on alkalizing ingredients, fiber, antioxidants, probiotics, and enzymes.
 And Nested Naturals Super Greens is available in original and chocolate flavors (the latter is actually a bit less expensive, and it contains more antioxidants, vitamin C, and potassium).
 We also appreciate that the company lists the amounts of a couple common greens ingredients: spirulina (667mg) and chlorella (400mg).
+(These amounts aren’t on the nutrition label but are instead found on the upper part of the back of the bag.)
 No other greens powder in this review, even AG1, lists the quantities for specific blend ingredients, and though it’s only two of them, it’s still nice to see.

 Like Bloom and AG1, Nested Naturals contains a natural sweetener — in this case, monk fruit.
 Testers noted that the monk fruit didn’t have a noticeable aftertaste like the Stevia in the others.
 This made it one of the better-tasting options, in their opinion.